 Do Certain Diets Help Autism?

 Dietary approaches have also been used to treat autism spectrum disorders.
 Scientific research has not found a specific nutritional approach to treating autism.
 But dietary changes have helped some children with the disorder.

 One theory is food allergies and sensitivities may lead to symptoms of autism in some children.
 Researchers theorize that some people may process the proteins and peptides in certain types of foods differently, which may trigger autistic symptoms.
 By eliminating certain foods, it might decrease symptoms.

 The gluten and casein-free (GFCF) diet is the most common dietary intervention used to treat autism spectrum disorders.
-Foods containing gluten include wheat, rye and barley.
+Foods containing gluten include wheat, rye, and barley.
 Casein is found in dairy products, such as milk and yogurt.
-The GFCF diet involves removing all foods from a child’s diet that contain gluten and casein.
+The GFCF diet involves removing all foods from a child’s diet that contains gluten and casein.
 Although research is not conclusive on whether the GFCF diet is effective in treating autism, some children do have a decrease in symptoms.

 Working with a Nutritionist

 If you are considering implementing dietary changes to treat your child’s autism, nutritional counseling is your best bet.
 Working with a nutritional counselor can help you make sure your child is still getting the right amount of vitamins, minerals and other nutrients for proper development.

 Working with a nutritionist is also beneficial if you want to try a gluten and casein-free diet for your child.
 It can be challenging to eliminate all foods containing both substances.